Ofgem kicks-off major network charging review

 “Therefore, current residual charges will increasingly fall on those network users who are not able to do this.
 They are likely to include “residential and small business consumers in general, and more vulnerable consumers in particular.”

-The SCR was launched off the back of a targeted charging review (TCR) consultation which Ofgem first announced back in March when it published its “minded-to” decision on cuts to triad avoidance payments.
+The SCR was launched off the back of a consultation which Ofgem began back in March when it published its “minded-to” decision on cuts to triad avoidance payments.

 The payments are one form of the so-called “embedded benefits” available to distributed generation.
 Revealing its final decision in June, Ofgem said it would proceed with plans to drastically reduce the payments despite intense opposition from embedded generators.